crastars/crastars/README.md

 # 🚀 My Experience
 - **Leadership Roles**: Managed 5+ student orgs, held events for 1k+ attendees, contributed to communities with 500k+ members!
-- **Startup Founder**: Actively involved in a personal startup in Fashion and AdTech 💡
+- **Ambitious Projects**: Actively involved in an app development project for the City of Toronto.
+Previously, a Co-Founder of a startup in Fashion and AdTech💡
-- **Event Organizer**: Bringing a 2024 February Hackathon to life (for the second time!) at UofT 💻
+- **Event Organizer**: Brought a 350-attendee Hackathon to life at UofT in 2023 and 2024 💻
-- **Current Learning**: Currently working towards PM certifications and my personal website ✨
+- **Current Learning**: Currently working towards PM certifications, case studies with a sprinkle of data analytics, and my personal website ✨

 # 🤝 Let's Connect
 ⭐ I enjoy collabs and sharing experiences.
 If you have an exciting project or just want to chat, don't hesitate to reach out!